White House issuing reports on states' infrastructure needs - WTMJ

 Drawn from an array of private and public data, the reports show there are 7,300 miles (11,748 kilometers) of highway in Michigan alone that are in poor condition.
 Damaged streets in North Carolina impose an average yearly cost of $500 on motorists.
 Iowa has 4,571 bridges in need of repair.
 There is a roughly 4-in-10 chance that a public transit vehicle in Indiana might be ready for the scrap yard.
 Pennsylvania’s schools are short $1.4 billion for maintenance and upgrades.

 Most states received a letter grade on their infrastructure.
 West Virginia earned a D. So did Biden’s home state of Delaware.
-The highest grade went to Utah, which notched a C-plus.
+Of the states rated, the highest grade went to Georgia and Utah, which each notched a C-plus.
 The lowest grade, D-minus, went to the territory of Puerto Rico.

 The administration is banking that the data will confirm the everyday experiences of Americans as they bump over potholes, get trapped in traffic jams and wait for buses that almost never correspond to published schedules.
 There is already a receptive audience to the sales pitch, and the strategy is that public support can overcome any congressional misgivings.